Thyroid Cancer: Specialists, Diagnosis And Treatment

 • Skin reactions: Some immunotherapy drugs can cause skin reactions, including rash, itching, or blistering.

-• Diarrhea or colitis: Immunotherapy can cause inflammation of the digestive tract, which can lead to diarrhea, abdominal pain, or colitis.
+• Diarrhoea, abdominal pain or colitis: Immunotherapy can cause inflammation of the digestive tract.

 • Endocrine dysfunction: Immunotherapy can cause dysfunction of the endocrine glands, including the thyroid gland.